Fuel Taxes

 Travel Impacts

-Higher fuel prices cause a combination of reduced driving and increased vehicle fuel efficiency (Institute for Transport Studies, 2004; Komanoff, 2005; CBO, 2008).
+Higher fuel prices cause a combination of reduced driving and increased vehicle fuel efficiency (Institute for Transport Studies 2004; CBO 2008).
 Short-term fuel savings consist of reduced driving and a shift toward more fuel-efficient vehicles owned in multi-vehicle households.
 Over the long-term, higher fuel prices encourage consumers to purchase more fuel-efficient vehicles.
 About two-thirds of long-term fuel savings typically come from increased fuel efficiency and one third from reduced vehicle travel.
 As a result, increased fuel taxes cause greater fuel savings but less vehicle travel reductions then the same amount of revenue collected through per-mile fees, road tolls or parking charges.

 Residents of European countries and Japan tend to travel significantly less by automobile than in the U.S. and Canada, in part due to higher fuel taxes.